-What differs their house cut with A&S, then, is that they cut their jackets shorter and trousers slimmer so that it could appeal to younger clients as well; something which I found to be rather common with newer tailors these days, especially with newer Neapolitan tailors.
+What differs from their house cut with A&S, then, is that they cut their jackets shorter and trousers slimmer so that they could appeal to younger clients as well; something which I found to be relatively common with newer tailors these days, especially with newer Neapolitan tailors.

 This is by no means an attempt to be a 'cheap' version of A&S, however, as the starting point of its bespoke service is at £4500 (including VAT); making it not that much of a difference from the row tailor itself.

 On a different note, I should also point out that what makes the house distinguishable is its MTM service.